freeCodeCamp/freeCodeCamp/guide/english/algorithms/graph-algorithms/index.md

 ### Why Graph Algorithms are Important

-A graphs are very useful data structures which can be to model various problems.
+Graphs are very useful data structures which can be to model various problems.
 These algorithms have direct applications on Social Networking sites, State Machine modeling and many more.

 ### Some Common Graph Algorithms
 Some of the most common graph algorithms are: